knpuniversity/symfony4/sfcasts/uploads/absolute-asset-paths.md

 Thanks to our setup, we can now solve a really annoying problem.
 Inspect element on the image: notice that both the `href` and the image `src` paths do *not* contain the domain name.
 That's not a problem at *all* in a normal web context.
-But if you ever try to render a page into a PDF or create a console command to send an email that references an uploaded file, well... suddenly, those paths will start to break!
+But if you ever try to render a page into a PDF with something like `wkhtmltopdf` or create a console command to send an email that references an uploaded file, well... suddenly, those paths will start to break!
 In those contexts, you *need* the URLs to be absolute.

 There are a few ways to solve this... and honestly, I went back and forth on the best approach.
 I finally settled on something that we've used here on SymfonyCasts